mivoq/speect/docs/source/topics/object_system_topic.rst

 instantiated by the class, and version information.
 Objects are dynamically allocated by the object's class.
 The first member of an object structure definition is always an object of the object's superclass type.
-Objects keep a reference count.
+Objects keep a reference count (see :doc:`reference_counting_topic`).

+See :doc:`../api/engine/base/objsystem/main` for a detailed description of the API.

 Base object and class